Proven Tactics for Negotiating a Higher Salary

 Salary negotiations can be tricky business.
-Unless you have the inside scoop on what an employer is willing to offer, you may come in too high and then pice yourself out of a job offer.
+Unless you have the inside scoop on what an employer is willing to offer, you may come in too high when asked about your salary expectations and then price yourself out of a job offer.
 Coming in a little bit high is one thing, but if you ask for a salary that is thousands of dollars more than the company has budgeted for, there's no room to negotiate.

-On the other hand, it's important to get paid what you are worth and you don't want to be taken advantage of.
-You also don't want to end up resenting your boss for underpaying you and, of course, you need to earn enough to pay the bills.
+On the other hand, it's important to get paid what you are worth – you don't want to be taken advantage of.
+You also don't want to end up resenting your boss for underpaying you.
+And, obviously, you need to earn enough to pay the bills.

 What's the best way to negotiate salary?
 These salary negotiation tactics will help you negotiate a fair compensation package.
 Here are salary negotiation tactics including how to evaluate a job offer, negotiating salary and benefits, and how to make a counter offer if you want to get a higher salary when you receive a job offer from an employer.